bow-official/bow-official/README.md

 Hi, I’m @bowfun!
-I’m interested in coding and having a good time.
+I’m interested in coding and living life.
+Fun fact: I really like biking.
-I’m currently learning Python and Java.
+I’m currently learning JavaScript, React, Python, and Java.
 I’m not looking to collaborate on anything at the moment.
 How to reach me: bowfun@bownet.xyz
-Developing Bow Network (Minecraft)!
+Developing for my company.
 CEO of Blast Off Waters LLC.